 Finally the Royal Courtship formation with acrobats and the decorated cars of Melchor, Gaspar and Baltasar kings.

-Traffic roads will be closed in Malaga centre due to the cavalcade from 12 at night on January 4 to the ending of the parade on January 5th.
+Traffic roads will be closed in Malaga centre due to the Parade from 12 at night on January 4 to the ending of the parade on January 5th.

 Remember in Spanish you can ask about the ‘Cabalgata de Reyes in Malaga’ if you need orientation.

 There are private chairs available for those who want to see the 3 Kings Parade from a comfortable place.
-Price for chairs rised in 2018 and are as follows:
+Price for chairs rised in 2018 and were as follows:

-If you want to buy a chair for the Three Kings Parade you can do online (only in Spanish at http://www.mientrada.net/) or by phone 902 646 289 (902 are high paid number calls, beware).
+If you want to buy a chair for the Three Kings Parade you can do online (only in Spanish at https://www.mientrada.net/) .

 - Paseo del Parque